 So here are the highlights:

-- Einkorn is an ancient grain
+- Einkorn berries/flour is classified as an ancient grain

 - Modern wheat varieties today are descendants of it